capital-G/supercollider-wiki/PlayBuf-2017.md

 ### Comments:

 when `endPos` is given at low precision, the loop duration loses precision as you increase `startLoop`.
 I'd suggest `loopLength` (in frames or seconds) instead.
-A precise duration seems more important than a precise end, because we crossfade anyway.
+A precise duration seems more important than a precise end, because we crossfade anyway. [@telephon]